ShiroHusin/Entropy_Simulation/README.md

 $$\large S=k_{b}Ln(\Omega)$$

 Our job is to find a way to compute $\large \Omega$.
 Yes simple right?
 But now what?

-For this problem I spent quite a long time thinking and trying to find information throughout the internet to find clues on how to compute $\large \Omega$ for this specific problem.
-Of course, I asked ChatGPT as well to give me suggestions but spoiler alert that conversation was fruitless as it gave me suggestions that just made everthing much harder.
+I spent quite a long time thinking and trying to find information throughout the internet to find clues on how to compute $\large \Omega$ for this specific problem.
+Of course, I asked ChatGPT as well to give me suggestions but spoiler alert, that conversation was fruitless as it gave me suggestions that just made everthing much harder.
 After some despairing, It was late at night when a caveman moment struck me.
 Remembering the excellent video that I watched ParthG made on [entropy](https://www.youtube.com/watch?v=mg0hueOyoAw&ab_channel=ParthG).
 I knew that the method requires me to do something related to counting the total number of integer combinations possible that adds up to a number.
 Hence I thought, rather than computing the entire grid which would be insane to do, what if I break the grid down into smaller byte sized chunks or 2x2 matrices as follows:

 ![](https://github.com/ShiroHusin/Entropy_Simulation/blob/main/GiFs/matrix_splitting.png)